Wednesday, December 31, 2025

 December 20, 2025 was finally the day.

-It started when we needed to pack up our Martian Evolution Gas Evolution (MAGE) experimental breadboard spectrometer and send it back to our industrial partner, ABB Inc. I had collected a pallet and ordered some bubble wrap and shrink film a few weeks prior.
-Then, Abby Newton and I put those materials to good use (below).
-Getting that spectrometer shipped out to ABB, which happened on December 19, only 1 day before I would leave for the holiday, was a significant step to cleaning up the lab.
-This was not just because it had been sitting in there for a few weeks and had made our lab very crowded, but also in the process we had also cleaned up Mike Daly’s lab (which is where we conducted most of our experimentation with this spectrometer).
+It started when we needed to pack up our Martian Atmospheric Gas Evolution (MAGE) experimental breadboard spectrometer and send it back to our industrial partner, ABB.
+Abby and I had collected a pallet and ordered some bubble wrap and shrink film a few weeks prior, and on December 16 we put those materials to use (below).
+Shipping it out via LTL freight, which happened on December 19, only 2 days before I left for the holiday, was a significant step towards making the lab genuinely clean.
+This was not just because it had been sitting in there for a few weeks and was crowding our lab, but also in the process of shipping it out, we cleaned the lab upstairs (which belonged to a different group and was where we conducted most of our experimentation with this spectrometer).

-Getting that thing out freed up a little bit of space on our optical table.
-Nonetheless, there was still a significant amount of optical equipment and other things sitting out - tools strewn everywhere, the old boxes/cardboard, the tubing pieces from the breadboard spectrometer setup, etc. Heck, even our chiller still had ethylene glycol-based antifreeze in it from a project that occurred several months ago.
+Sending it out freed up a little bit of space on our optical table.
+Nonetheless, there was still a significant amount of optical equipment and other things lying out - tools strewn everywhere, old boxes/cardboard, tubing pieces from the spectrometer setup, etc. Even our chiller still contained ethylene glycol-based antifreeze from a project that occurred several months ago.

-Cleaning seemed like such a task that it felt as though the students had accepted the constant state of clutter.
-However, in many cases, constant clutter in a laboratory is considered a safety hazard, because it impedes the ability to conduct experiments in an organized fashion, and introduces issues like tripping hazards and spilling hazards.
-So, on December 20, just two days before the writing of this blog post, I took a sip of coffee, put in my earbuds, and somehow just got into the zone.
+It seemed like such a massive task that maybe we were beginning to accept the constant state of clutter.
+However, in many cases, constant clutter in a laboratory is a safety hazard, because it impedes the ability to conduct experiments in an organized fashion, and introduces issues like tripping and spilling hazards.
+So, on December 20, with my flight out of Toronto less than 24 hours away, I drank a cup of coffee, put in my earbuds, and somehow just got into the zone.
 I went through the lab putting away tools, taking apart optical equipment, wiping down counters, and throwing away scraps.
-I officially started a “Sharps” disposal box for our lab (we were starting to use glass pipettes on a regular basis), started and labeled waste disposal containers for the ethylene glycol, and also started a “Misc/I don’t know” box.
-This box is for all of the things that I think are optical components but in reality I am not experienced enough with them to know.
-“Misc” is a swiss-army knife of a lousy excuse for a box label, isn’t it?
+I officially started a “Sharps” disposal box for our lab (we were starting to use glass pipettes on a regular basis) and also started and labeled waste disposal containers for the ethylene glycol.
+I also started a “Misc/I don’t know” box.
+This box is for all the things that are probably optical components, but I am not completely certain of exactly what they are or how they are used in optical setups.
+“Misc” is a Swiss-army knife of a lousy excuse for a box label, isn’t it?

 The lab is far from perfect so far.
-I still have the 2 desks in the back of the room that are filled with miscellaneous computer equipment, the corner next to the door that is overflowing with old poster tubes, and the floor which could use a good sweeping.
+We still have 2 desks in the back of the room that are filled with miscellaneous computer equipment, the corner next to the door is overflowing with old poster tubes, and the floor could use a sweeping.
 But, when cleaning a lab, just like in conducting scientific experiments, progress is always incremental.
-Further, during this day, I also completed the cleaning up of our mess in Mike’s lab that Abby and I had begun a few weeks prior.
-No need to go back in there anymore!
-I didn’t take a “Before” picture, but the “After” picture is at the top of this post.
+I forgot to take a “Before” picture, but the “After” picture is at the top of this post.
 It will keep getting better, too.

-• For what feels like the millionth time, our lab’s tape measure has gone missing.
-Might be time for a trip to Walmart.
+1. For what feels like the millionth time, our lab’s tape measure has gone missing.
+It might be time for another trip to our local hardware store.

 Thursday, December 18, 2025